 Wash hands after use.

-Summary of Products Characteristics is available on request from Forum Animal Health.
+Summary of Products Characteristics is available on request from TVM UK Animal Health.

-Store in a dry place.
-Do not store above 30°C. Protect from light.
+Do not store above 25°C. Protect from light.

 Any unused veterinary medicinal product or waste materials derived from such veterinary medicinal products should be disposed of in accordance with local requirements.